raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, rare*

-This rope is 30 feet long and weighs 3 pounds.
-If you hold one end of the rope and use an action to speak its command word, the other end darts forward to entangle a creature you can see within 20 feet of you.
+This rope is 9.0m long and weighs 1.5kg.
+If you hold one end of the rope and use an action to speak its command word, the other end darts forward to entangle a creature you can see within 6.0m of you.
 The target must succeed on a DC 15 Dexterity saving throw or become restrained.

 You can release the creature by using a bonus action to speak a second command word.
 A target restrained by the rope can use an action to make a DC 15 Strength or Dexterity check (target's choice).
 On a success, the creature is no longer restrained by the rope.